AICC/CMI-5_Spec_Current/cmi5_runtime.md

 LMS systems MUST meet the following requirements to conform to this specification:

-1. The LMS MUST implement an LRS as defined in the xAPI specification.
+* The LMS MUST implement an LRS as defined in the xAPI specification.
-2. The LMS MUST support Course Structures as defined in [cmi5-002] cmi5 Course Structure.
+* The LMS MUST support Course Structures as defined in cmi5 Course Structure.
-3. The LMS MUST implement additional "State API" requirements to initialize AU state as defined in Section 10.
+* The LMS MUST implement additional "State API" requirements to initialize the AU state as defined in Section 10.
-4. The LMS MUST implement the runtime launch interface as defined in Section 8.0 - Content Launch Mechanisms.
+* The LMS MUST implement the runtime launch interface as defined in Section 8.0 – Content Launch Mechanisms.
-5. The LMS MUST implement additional xAPI "Statement API" requirements as defined in Section 9.
+* The LMS MUST implement additional xAPI "Statement API" requirements as defined in Section 9.
-6. The LMS MUST implement additional xAPI "Agent Profile API" requirements as defined in Section 11
+* The LMS MUST implement additional xAPI "Agent Profile API" requirements as defined in Section 11.
+* The LMS MUST implement a means to import course structures as defined in Section 6.1.
+* The LMS SHOULD implement a means to export course structures as defined in Section 6.1.

 <a name="course_structures"></a>
 ##6.1 Course structures